Aylur/gnim/docs/jsx.md

 ### `createComputed`

-Create a computed signal from a list of Accessors.
+Creates a computed signal from a list of Accessors.
 The provided transform is run when the Accessor's value is accessed.
 The function should be pure.

 ```ts
 function createComputed<